 BMO SmartFolio Performance

-I will discuss the performances for each of the portfolios offered to you by BMO SmartFolio since its inception.
+I will discuss the performances of each of the portfolios offered to you by BMO SmartFolio since its inception.
 It will give you a better idea of what to expect.
-Each of these account for the performance of the portfolio with a presumed $100,000 in the account.
+Each of these accounts for the performance of the portfolio with a presumed $100,000 in the account.

 Capital Preservation Portfolio: